ZohalMirkhel/Telephone-Number-Validator/README.md

 # Telephone-Number-Validator
-Here's a README file template for your Telephone Number Validator project:

 ## Features

 The Telephone Number Validator is a web application that validates and formats phone numbers based on selected countries.
 It provides the following features: